-- inflation (CPI) of 2.4% per annum is applied across all years; - the annual rates increase is limited to the rates pegging amount of 2.3% for 2018/19 and 2.5% (set by Independent Pricing and Regulatory Tribunal (IPART)) across all other years.
-Council's dependence on rates and annual charges is approximately 52%: - rates growth is expected to increase by 0.7% per annum across all years through increased development; - user charges and fees are expected to increase by an average of 2.4% per annum.
-Council derives approximately 13% of total income from user charges and fees;
+- inflation (CPI) of 2.2% is applied to 2019/20 and 2.4% per annum is applied across remaining years - the annual rates increase is limited to the rates pegging amount of 2.47% for 2019/20 and 2.5% [set by the Independent Pricing and Regulatory Tribunal (IPART)] across all other years.
+Council's dependence on rates and annual charges is approximately 51% - rates growth is expected to increase by 0.7% per annum across all years through increased development - user charges and fees are expected to increase by an average of 2.4% per annum.
+Council derives approximately 12% of total income from user charges and fees

-- total income is forecast to increase by an average of 3% per annum; - new infrastructure to support population growth will be funded by s94 contributions where possible; - proceeds from asset sales over future years will be used in part to fund future assets renewal program.
-Assets sales are also required to fund Council's co-contribution for developer contribution funded works; - current outstanding loan will be discharged over time from net revenue generated from leasing out the new operational building.
+- total income (after excluding asset sales and capital income) is forecast to increase by an average of 3% per annum - new infrastructure to support population growth will be funded by s94 contributions where possible - proceeds from asset sales over future years will be used in part to fund a future assets renewal program.
+Assets sales are also required to fund Council's cocontribution for developer contribution funded works - the current outstanding loan will be discharged over time from net revenue generated from leasing out the operational building.